-1 4.5.1 vice and Ferrormanice measures Current Future Performance 9 Future ID Levels of Service (we provide) Performance Measure (We will know we are meeting the level of service if) Performance (as at end Yr 2 2013/14) Year 1 Year 2 Year 3 Performance (targets) in Years 4 - 10 Comr munity Outcome: Our communities have access to a range of social, educational and recreational fa cilities and activitie es.
+Ī Derformance Measure Current Future Performance Future ID (We will know we are meeting the level of service if) Performance (as at end Yr 3 2014/15) Year 1 Year 2 Year 3 Performance (targets) in Years 4 - 10 Community Outcome: Our communities have access to a range of social, educational and recreational facilities and activities.
 1 The provision of access to a wide range of information relevant to the community's recreation and learning needs.
 The number of lending/reference items available is 3.0 items per resident.
 Stock numbers will be measured quarterly using information available from the Library Management System software.
-The number of reference/lending items available is currently 3.2 per resident.
+The number of reference/lending items available is currently 3.18 per resident.
 The number of reference/lending items available is maintained at 3.0 per resident The number of reference/lending items available is maintained at 3.0 per resident The number of reference/lending items available is maintained at 3.0 per resident The resources budgets will be funded at a level which will ensure that the number of reference/lending items available is maintained at 3.0 per resident 2 At least 83% of residents are fairly or very satisfied with the public libraries, as measured through the annual residents' survey.
-The 2014 residents' survey shows that 82% of residents are satisfied with the District's public libraries, and that 91% of library users are satisfied with the libraries.
+The 2015 residents' survey shows that 81% of residents are satisfied with the District's public libraries, and that 92% of library users are satisfied with the libraries.
 83% of Tasman residents are fairly or very satisfied with the public libraries 83% of Tasman residents are fairly or very satisfied with the public libraries 83% of Tasman residents are fairly or very satisfied with the public libraries 83% of Tasman residents are fairly or very satisfied with the public libraries